 If we take a historical look at pollution levels in London, for example, we see this ‘Kuznet’s Curve’ clearly.
 In the visualization, we have plotted the average levels of suspended particulate matter (SPM) in London’s air from 1700 to 2016.
 Suspended particulate matter (SPM) refers to fine solid or liquid particles which are suspended in Earth’s atmosphere (such as soot, smoke, dust and pollen).
 The data presented below has been kindly provided by Roger Fouquet, who has studied the topic of environmental quality, energy costs and economic development in great detail.

-As we see, from 1700 on, London experienced a worsening of air pollution decade after decade.
+As we see, from 1700 on, London experienced a worsening in air pollution decade after decade.
 Over the course of two centuries, the suspended particulate matter in London’s air doubled.
 But at the very end of the 19th century, the concentration reached a peak and then began a steep decline so that today’s levels are almost 40-times lower than at that peak more than a century ago.

 To provide the context of pollution in today’s growing megacities, we have also shown levels in Delhi in India.
 Pollution in Delhi is much worse than in London today, but not dissimilar from levels during London’s period of rapid industrialization.
 In our post here we look in more detail at what today’s megacities can learn from London’s pollution of the past.
-The key takeaway is that city pollution is not unprecedented in a historical perspective – and we know that with development levels peak and eventually decline.
+The key takeaway is that city pollution is not unprecedented from a historical perspective – and we know that with development levels peak and eventually decline.
 But to successfully address the large health burdens of air pollution today we must find solutions that accelerate this process for low-to-middle income countries.

 Definitions and Measurement